slothyace/pyScriptify/README.md

 # pyScriptify
-Just a collection of office tasks automations
+Just a collection of office task automations

 # Announcements
 - v2a1 has been released!